kaidez/kaidez.github.io/_posts/2017-08-20-state-of-javascript.md

 However, clients liked the visual results provided by DOM manipulation.
 So it remained a best practice, evolved to be more efficient over time, and that was that.

 <h3>...Next Came The Quiet Time</h3>
 Internet stocks were rising high starting in the mid nineties...they came crashing down in the early 2000s.
-Few "Internet-only" companies were profitable: as a result, other companies, including Microsoft, said the Internet was a "passing fad."
+Few "web-only" companies were profitable: as a result, other companies, including Microsoft, said the web was a "passing fad."

-Internet companies, as a whole, didn't die out during this quiet time.
-They just experimented with a lot of cool Internet things while no one was watching and pressuring them to get everything right.
+web companies, as a whole, didn't die out during this quiet time.
+They just experimented with a lot of cool web things while no one was watching and pressuring them to get everything right.

 Mozilla rose to prominence during this time.
 Apple would release the Mac OS X operating system, setting them up for the world dominance they currently enjoy.

-And companies like Google would play around with a little-known piece of browser technology called <code>XMLHttpRequest</code>.
+And companies like Google would play around with a little-known piece of web browser technology called <code>XMLHttpRequest</code>.
 It allowed data to load onto the page without the page needing to be fully refreshed.

 Google used <code>XMLHttpRequest</code> to build Gmail and Google Maps, two apps that load new data on the page without refreshing it. <code>XMLHttpRequest</code> was awesome and were other companies created apps with the same functionality.

-But as awesome as it was, <code>XMLHttpRequest</code> didn't change (most of) the world's opinion that the Internet was a fad.
+But as awesome as it was, <code>XMLHttpRequest</code> didn't change (most of) the world's opinion that the web was a fad.

-<h3>A Guy Writes A Blog Post...</h3>
+<h3>...A Guy Writes A Blog Post</h3>
 That all changed when web developer Jesse James Garrett wrote an article labeling apps that used <code>XMLHttpRequest</code> as "AJAX applications."

 The article outlined how to build a web page that could load content without using page refreshes.
 In order to build AJAX apps, it said, you needed <code>XMLHttpRequest</code>, CSS, JavaScript and, of course, the DOM.

 The web development creativity inspired by the DOM API was far outshone by the creativity inspired by AJAX.
+AJAX let developers build games, calendar apps, word processing apps, whatever you can think of.

+With the wide array of apps that could be with AJAX, the web got its second wind in the business world.

+<h3>...JSON takes it from here</h3>
+Next came <a href="http://www.json.org/">JSON</a>, which was a uniform data format for the browser.
+It didn't fully eliminate the need to for backend database systems, but it certainly lessened the browsers dependencies on them.

+The data was in the form of a standard object that could easily extracted with JavScript.